kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

 * `apiserver_flowcontrol_read_vs_write_current_requests` is a
-  histogram vector of observations, made at the end of every nanosecond, of the number of requests, broken down by the labels `phase` (which takes on the values `waiting` and `executing`) and `request_kind` (which takes on the values `mutating` and `readOnly`).
+  histogram vector of observations, made at the end of every nanosecond, of the number of requests broken down by the labels `phase` (which takes on the values `waiting` and `executing`) and `request_kind` (which takes on the values `mutating` and `readOnly`).
 Each observed value is a ratio, between 0 and 1, of a